-- Work in a shared workspace
+Collaborating in a shared workspace

 Start with $300 in Google Cloud Platform (GCP) credits

 Google cloud credits are a way to try the platform - to see if it's right for you - before committing your own money.
-GCP offers $300 in credits to new users signing up for billing on GCP.
+Google offers $300 in credits to new users signing up for billing on GCP.

 Accessing STRIDES credits in Terra